arcadiapage/arcadiapage.github.io/_drafts/2020-06-03-Money-Saving-Tips-for-Creative-Entreprenuers.md

 Some things I've discovered as a result of my questioning:

 * I can make a fantastic pour-over coffee at home.
 Doing my version of the [Misto from Starbucks](https://stories.starbucks.com/stories/2016/caffe-misto-vs-latte/) is my favorite.
 And I'm fine not having coffee every day.
 * I don't need to buy books.
 My local library is more than adequate, and as I hone my note-taking skills, I'll always have the information I need.
 Plus if I want to read the book again, I can always recheck it out.
 By the way, Amazon Prime also has a nice selection of free ebooks.
+However, if a writer makes something that I deeply appreciate, I will buy their work.
 * With some research, it's possible to find inexpensive makeup that looks great.
 And I'm okay with wearing less make-up in general.
 * [I don't need to spend much on home decor](https://lifehacker.com/how-can-i-turn-my-boring-digs-into-an-awesome-well-des-5888862).
 Putting photographs, handmade artwork, found items, and items I own on display is enough to make an impact.
 Need some inspiration?
 [Check out this neither minimalist or maximalist home on Apartment Therapy]().
 * My husband and I don't need to eat out every week.
 Once a month is fine.